hjbhu6/yvertx/core_manual_yeti.md

-verticle is undeployed, so in most cases you will not need to undeploy a verticle manually, however if you do want to do this, it can be done by calling the function `vertx.undeployVerticle` passing in the deployment id that is given to the callback method provided to `deployVerticle`
+verticle is undeployed, so in most cases you will not need to undeploy a verticle manually, however if you do want to do this, it can be done by calling the function `vertx.undeployVerticle` passing in the deployment id that is contained in the promise returned by `deployVerticle`

-    vertx.deployVerticle 'my_verticle.js' emptyJS 1 do deploymentId:
+    prom = vertx.deployVerticle 'my_verticle.js' emptyJS 1;
+    prom >>- \case of
+        None ex: throw ex;
+        Some deploymentId:
             yvertx.undeployVerticle deploymentID ;
+    esac;

+    // alternatively you can also use the maybe' and fail functions from
+    // yeb.std
+    load yeb.set;
+    prom >>- maybe fail do deploymentId:
+        yvertx.undeployVerticle deploymentId
     done;

 # The Event Bus

 The event bus is the nervous system of vert.x.